vultisig/docs/voltix-token/launch.md

 ## Launch Liquidity

 All of the initial raise of capital from external investors (tentatively USD $2.4m) will be converted to ETH and placed in a liquidity pool for launch, together with 80m $VULT (80% of total supply).
-Thus, FDV begins at $3m.
+Thus, Fully Diluted Valuation (FDV) begins at $3m.

-A 24hour whitelisted (WL) trade-only period will be the next phase (first come, first served among the WL addresses).
+A 24-hour whitelisted (WL) trade-only period will be the next phase (first come, first served among the WL addresses).
 Each WL address can only buy up to a maximum of 3 ETH.
 Sell transactions are also allowed during this period (but only whitelisted addresses who have first bought, will then have any $VULT to sell).

 After 24 hours, the pool will be opened for unlimited buys/sells.